D-techPro/Android-Forensic-Analysis/README.md

 reconstruct the chronological sequence of events.
 This helped in understanding when specific files were created, accessed, or altered, providing insights into the perpetrators' activities.

+**3. Analysis:**

+Message Log analysis:
+2024-03-17 03:09:45 WAT
+Deduced the name of the alleged suspect to be Bro Sam from the message supposedly to be from his pastor.
+2024-03-17 03:19:10 WAT
+A scam idea was mention to be carried out
+2024-03-17 03:20:44 WAT
+A fake investment crypto currency website was to be created to lure in innocent people 2024-03-17 03:23:45 WAT
+A bitcoin wallet address to be used 16AtGJbaxL2kmzx4mW5ocpT2ysTWxmacWn.
+Which actually belong to Woodberry 2024-03-17 04:29:40 WAT
+The fake investment website was actually created.